CEAG0712/smartflow-core/docs/BUSINESS_JUSTIFICATION.md

-Business Justification: Why This Decision Tree Engine Matters
+# Business Justification: Why This Decision Tree Engine Matters

-In the iGaming industry, personalization, speed, and retention are king.
+In the iGaming industry, **personalization**, **speed**, and **retention** are king.

 Players churn fast.
 Offers must be timely.
-Operations and marketing teams need to automate engagement workflows — without waiting for backend deployments.

-SmartFlow Core solves this with a real-time, extensible decision tree engine that:

-Executes logic based on live player data

-Supports non-engineering users through JSON-configurable rules

-Provides a foundation for marketing automation and compliance workflows

-Core Problem

-Marketing wants to automate: "If user hasn’t played in 5 days, send SMS"

-Engineering wants to avoid custom if/else logic in backend services

-Product wants traceability and speed

-The Solution

-Define trees as JSON: dynamic, human-readable, no code deployment required

-Evaluate trees in under 200ms

-Trigger actions like:

-Send SMS

-Send Email

-Grant Bonus

-Branch logic with Condition

-Repeat logic with Loop

-Persona Example: Maria, a VIP Player

-Maria hasn’t played in 5 days

-Her profile is evaluated in real time:

-If Gold Tier → send VIP SMS

-If Silver Tier → email upgrade offer

-Logic is versioned, editable, and defined in JSON

-No redeploys required to update the flow

-Logs and results are traceable for auditing

-Business Benefits

-Fast time to market for campaigns

-Logic can be updated by product or marketing

-No risk of introducing bugs into core backend

-Fully traceable for compliance and A/B testing

-Summary

-SmartFlow Core enables iGaming businesses to:

-Automate marketing without engineering tickets

-Dynamically adapt to player behavior

-Maintain platform stability and separation of concerns

-This system is not just an exercise — it’s the blueprint for real-world marketing and ops automation.
+Operations teams want to automate responses without engineering tickets.

+We need a backend component that allows us to **orchestrate logic visually and dynamically** — without sacrificing scale, reliability, or extensibility.

+This Decision Tree Engine enables that.

+- Business users define flexible logic:
+  _“If user hasn't played in 5 days → send SMS.”_

+- Backend executes it in **real-time** with **full traceability**

+- Engineers are free to focus on platform stability and core features

+---

+## Persona: Maria, a VIP player

+1. Maria hasn’t played in 5 days
+2. Her player profile is evaluated in real time by a decision tree:
+   - If she's **Gold Tier AND inactive** → trigger SMS
+   - If she's **Silver Tier** → send email with bonus offer
+3. Decision logic is defined in JSON (no deploys needed to change it)
+4. Marketing updates the rules through a future UI (not part of this exercise)
+5. Backend processes the tree within **200ms** and **logs the outcome**

+This powers engagement, compliance, and automation across **marketing**, **risk**, and **operations**.

+---

+## Business Goal

+Automate player engagement and retention actions — SMS, email, bonuses — using a backend **decision-tree engine written in TypeScript** that evaluates player data in real time and triggers the appropriate marketing or compliance action.

+---

+## User Story 1: Define Configurable Decision Trees

+**As a business analyst or developer**,
+**I want to define a decision tree using JSON**
+**So that I can model business rules without rewriting backend code**

+### Acceptance Criteria

+#### Functional

+- JSON structure must support these node types:
+  `SendSMS`, `SendEmail`, `Condition`, `Loop`
+- Nested and conditional branches allowed

+#### Technical

+- Each node is a TypeScript class implementing the `Action` interface
+- JSON deserializes to in-memory executable objects
+- JSON schema includes:
+  - `type`
+  - `parameters`
+  - `trueAction` / `falseAction` (for Condition)
+  - `subtree` (for Loop)

+#### Non-Functional

+- Malformed JSON must throw descriptive errors
+- Schema must support frontend generation

+#### User-Based

+- UIs should generate valid JSON
+- Logic is versioned and editable

+---

+## User Story 2: Execute Tree in Real-Time Based on Context

+**As a backend service**,
+**I want to receive and execute a decision tree**
+**So that I can automate actions without manual intervention**

+### Acceptance Criteria

+#### Functional

+- POST `/execute-tree` accepts:
+  - `tree` JSON
+  - Optional `context` (e.g., player tier, inactivity)
+- Supported actions:
+  - Log SMS: “Sending SMS to X”
+  - Log Email: “Sending Email from X to Y”
+  - Evaluate JS expression
+  - Loop subtree N times

+#### Technical

+- Each Action implements `async execute(context: Record<string, any>)`
+- JS expressions use `filtrex` (safe eval)
+- Loops execute N times

+#### Non-Functional

+- Tree executes ≤ 200ms for standard input
+- Errors are non-crashing
+- All branches log results

+#### User-Based

+- Tree reflects live player attributes
+- Logs are traceable for marketing and support

+---

+## User Story 3: Add New Action Type with Minimal Friction

+**As a developer**,
+**I want to add new actions (e.g., GrantBonus)**
+**So that business logic evolves without modifying the core engine**

+### Acceptance Criteria

+#### Functional

+- New actions = new class implementing `Action`
+- Registered via `ActionFactory`

+#### Technical

+- Factory pattern supports clean extension
+- New actions log their behavior

+#### Non-Functional

+- Existing actions remain untouched
+- All tests pass with new action added

+#### User-Based

+- Business users get access to new actions like:
+  - Grant Bonus
+  - Flag Player
+  - Send Notification

+---